vinhda2003/Machine-Learning-Predict-DIFOT-Delivery-Infull-Ontime-Project-using-Python/README.md

 # **Definition of DIFOT**
 DIFOT stands for Delivery In Full, On Time.
 It is a key performance indicator (KPI) used in supply chain management to measure the percentage of deliveries that are both:
--In Full: The complete order was delivered without any shortages.
+- In Full: The complete order was delivered without any shortages.
--On Time: The order was delivered on or before the agreed delivery date.
+- On Time: The order was delivered on or before the agreed delivery date.
 DIFOT is used to assess the reliability and efficiency of a company's delivery processes.
 It tracks how often customers receive their complete orders on the promised delivery date.
 A high DIFOT score indicates a high level of service reliability, while a low DIFOT score signals potential issues in the supply chain.

 # **Python package using in project**